|

 as a rich girl was good.
 Then the movie ends.
 Actually, President Clinton

 would pardon her on his last morning in office, Jan.
 20, 2001.
-Now the rest is history, but
+Now the rest is

-important.
-The Symbionese Liberation Army (like the
+history, but important.
+The Symbionese Liberation

-supported the “fascist” war in Vietnam.
+mind) that supported the “fascist” war in Vietnam.
+That indignation of

-That indignation of course extends against the tainted fruits of the children
+course extends against the tainted fruits of the children of the rich.
+So

-of the rich.
-So Patty Hearst, daughter of the publishing magnate, was a
+Patty Hearst, daughter of the publishing magnate, was a tempting mark, for

-tempting mark, for the February 1974 kidnapping.
-We know the rest of the
+the February 1974 kidnapping.
+We know the rest of the story.
+In some months,

-story.
-In some months, Patty was “won over” and participated in the robbery
+Patty was “won over” and participated in the robbery of the Hibernia Bank.

-of the Hibernia Bank.
-Eventually most of the SLA would
+Eventually most of the SLA would be captured

-some of it would escape to Berkeley.
+would escape to Berkeley.

-Eventually Patty would be “rescued” and arrested in San
+Eventually Patty would be “rescued” and arrested in San Francisco.
+The trial would focus on the

-Syndrome” where kidnapping victims start to identify with their captors.
-After 9/11, some of the interview subjects
+“Stockholm Syndrome” where kidnapping victims start to identify with their

-in this film were rounded up and tried for their participation in the mid
+interview subjects in this film were rounded up and tried for their

-1970s crimes.
-Sarah Jane Olson (aka Kathleen Soliah)
+participation in the mid 1970s crimes.
+Sarah Jane Olson (aka Kathleen Soliah) became a famous example when she was apprehended

-Paul, MN in 1999.
+in St. Paul, MN in 1999.

 Gunner